Draft list as of January 10, 2020 (Initial compilation began for the Will Duffy / Matt Slick debate.)

 23 - God’s People Believe God Can Change His Mind.

 Ex.
 32:11-13; God promised Abraham to give him a son by Sarah and "Abraham said to God, 'Oh, that Ishmael might live before You!'"
-Gen. 17:16-18; Abraham pressing God to be merciful to Sodom and Gomorrah Gen. 18:23-32: "Therefore He said that He would destroy them, had not Moses His chosen one stood before Him in the breach, to turn away His wrath, lest He destroy them" Ps.
+Gen. 17:16-18; Abraham pressing God to be merciful to Sodom and Gomorrah Gen. 18:23-32; "the Lord was very angry with Aaron and would have destroyed him; so I prayed for Aaron" Deut.
+9:19-20; "Therefore He said that He would destroy them, had not Moses His chosen one stood before Him in the breach, to turn away His wrath, lest He destroy them" Ps.
 106:23.

 24 - God’s People Believed They Can Change God’s Mind (including as Jesus teaches).

-"Then Moses pleaded with the Lord his God" Exodus 32:11-13; Deut.
-9:19; "Therefore He said that He would destroy them, had not Moses His chosen one stood before Him in the breach, to turn away His wrath, lest He destroy them" Ps.
+"Then Moses pleaded with the Lord his God" Exodus 32:11-13; "I was afraid of the anger and hot displeasure with which the Lord was angry with you, to destroy you.
+But the Lord listened to me at that time also.
+And the Lord was very angry with Aaron and would have destroyed him; so I prayed for Aaron" Deut.
+9:19-20; "Therefore He said that He would destroy them, had not Moses His chosen one stood before Him in the breach, to turn away His wrath, lest He destroy them" Ps.
 106:23; persistent widow Luke 18:4-7; Abraham pressing God to be merciful to Sodom and Gomorrah Gen. 18:23-32.

 25 - God’s People Believe a Prophecy Does Not Have to Come To Pass and the Future is Not Settled.